JulianOzelRose/TRC-SaveEdit/README.md

 to backup your savegame files as a precaution.

 ## Determining the correct health offset
-The health data is stored dynamically.
-There can be anywhere from 1 to 20 unique health offsets per level.
-The offsets appear to shift based on level triggers, and they shift around a lot.
-Writing to the incorrect health offset may crash the game.
-To get around this issue, this program uses a heuristic algorithm.
-It takes the health offset range unique to each level, then it loops through them and checks the surrounding data first.
+The health data is stored dynamically, with anywhere from 1 to 20 unique health offsets per level.
+These offsets appear to shift based on level triggers and change frequently.
+Writing to the incorrect health offset may cause the game to crash.
+To find the correct health offset, this program uses a heuristic algorithm.
+It takes the health offset range unique to each level, then loops through them, performing two heuristic checks.

-Since the character animation data is always stored 6 bytes away from the health, the algorithm checks the values 6 bytes from the health offset for known character animation byte flags.
-If a known pattern is found, it runs one more test to ensure validity by checking for an impossible health value (0 or greater than
-1000).
-If it passes these checks, then it is returned as a valid health offset.
+First, it checks for a valid health value (greater than 0 and less than or equal to 1000).
+If the first check is passed, it performs one more check by examining the surrounding data.
+Since the character animation data is always stored 6 bytes away from the health value, the algorithm checks the values 6 bytes from the health offset for known character animation byte flags.
+If a known pattern is found, the offset is returned as a valid health offset.
 Otherwise, an error code is returned.
-This method detects the correct health offset ~96% of the time.
+This method detects the correct health offset approximately 96% of the time.

 ```
 int GetHealthOffset()
 {
 	for (int offset = MIN_HEALTH_OFFSET; offset <= MAX_HEALTH_OFFSET; offset++)
 	{
+		int healthValue = ReadUInt16(offset);

+		if (healthValue > MIN_HEALTH_VALUE && healthValue <= MAX_HEALTH_VALUE)
+		{
 			byte byteFlag1 = ReadByte(offset - 7);
 			byte byteFlag2 = ReadByte(offset - 6);

 			if (IsKnownByteFlagPattern(byteFlag1, byteFlag2))
-		{
-			int healthValue = ReadUInt16(offset);

-			if (healthValue > MIN_HEALTH_VALUE && healthValue <= MAX_HEALTH_VALUE)
 			{
 				return offset;
 			}